tanmayparekh111/website/README.md

 ->also suitable python version should be used(here i have used python 3.7).
-->postgres database is used with the pgadmin interface ->Make sure that you have made your databse as a global so that anyone with having good creds can use it i have made my local as host, and password databasename, and username are `postgres`.
+->postgres database is used with the pgadmin interface ->Make sure that you have made your databse as a global so that anyone with having good creds can use it i have made my local as host, and password databasename, and username are ***

 feel free to contact me for any help or suggestion.